yunustencere/task-order-api/README.md

-## Quiz
+## Task Order Api
-The app is simple laravel api uses some of its features like model, controller, service layer, validation by form requests, database seeding etc.
+The app is simple laravel api uses some of its features like model, controller, service layer, validation by form requests, database seeding.

 ### Installation
 Clone the project